chaudhryaditya/chaudhryaditya.github.io/_pages/research.md

 ## Publications
 1. [Uncertainty Assessment and False Discovery Rate Control in High-Dimensional Granger Causal Inference](http://proceedings.mlr.press/v70/chaudhry17a) (with Pan Xu and Quanquan Gu)
-   *Proc. of the 34th International Conference on Machine Learning (ICML) Sydney, Australia, 2017*
+   In *Proc. of the 34th International Conference on Machine Learning (ICML)* Sydney, Australia, 2017